 3. Exercise Regularly

-Physical activity can boost your mental health.
+Physical activity can boost your mental and behavioral health.
 It can reduce symptoms of many mental health conditions, according to a wealth of research.
 Physical activity releases chemicals that bolster well-being on a neurological level.

 When we exercise, it’s as if some of our anxiety, depression, and stress literally transform into sweat.
 Rather than festering in their bodies, it slides off.